Domain Name System: Domain name syntax, internationalization

 The definitive descriptions of the rules for forming domain names appear in RFC 1035, RFC 1123, RFC 2181, and RFC 5892.
 A domain name consists of one or more parts, technically called labels, that are conventionally concatenated, and delimited by dots, such as example.com.

-The right-most label conveys the top-level domain; for example, the domain name www.example.com belongs to the top-level domain com.
+The rightmost label conveys the top-level domain (TLD); for example, the domain name www.example.com belongs to the TLD com.

 The hierarchy of domains descends from right to left; each label to the left specifies a subdivision, or subdomain of the domain to the right.
 For example, the label example specifies a subdomain of the com domain, and www is a subdomain of example.com.
 This tree of subdivisions may have up to 127 levels.

 A label may contain zero to 63 characters, because the length is only allowed to take 6 bits.
 The null label of length zero is reserved for the root zone.
 The full domain name may not exceed the length of 253 characters in its textual representation (or 254 with the trailing dot).
 In the internal binary representation of the DNS this maximum length of 253 requires 255 octets of storage, as it also stores the length of the first of many labels and adds last null byte.
 255 length is only achieved with at least 6 labels (counting the last null label).

 Although no technical limitation exists to prevent domain name labels from using any character that is representable by an octet, hostnames use a preferred format and character set.
 The characters allowed in labels are a subset of the ASCII character set, consisting of characters a through z, A through Z, digits 0 through 9, and hyphen.
 This rule is known as the LDH rule (letters, digits, hyphen).
 Domain names are interpreted in a case-independent manner.
 Labels may not start or end with a hyphen.
-An additional rule requires that top-level domain names should not be all-numeric.
+An additional rule requires that TLD names should not be all-numeric.

 The limited set of ASCII characters permitted in the DNS prevented the representation of names and words of many languages in their native alphabets or scripts.
 To make this possible, ICANN approved the Internationalizing Domain Names in Applications (IDNA) system, by which user applications, such as web browsers, map Unicode strings into the valid DNS character set using Punycode.
 In 2009, ICANN approved the installation of internationalized domain name country code top-level domains (ccTLDs).
-In addition, many registries of the existing top-level domain names (TLDs) have adopted the IDNA system, guided by RFC 5890, RFC 5891, RFC 5892, RFC 5893.
+In addition, many registries of the existing TLD names have adopted the IDNA system, guided by RFC 5890, RFC 5891, RFC 5892, RFC 5893.